kwinhall/cs338/key-formats.md

 ### Decoded Contents

-Referencing the [Appendix of RFC 8017](https://datatracker.ietf.org/doc/html/rfc8017#appendix-A.1.2), I expect that the modulus `n`, public exponent `e`, private exponent `d`, prime number `p`, and prime number `q` will be included in the private key file.
+Referencing the [Appendix of RFC 8017](https://datatracker.ietf.org/doc/html/rfc8017#appendix-A.1.2), I expect that the modulus `n`, public exponent `e`, private exponent `d`, prime 1 `p`, and prime 2 `q` will be included in the private key file.
 The Appendix mentions some other information that will be present in the private key file, but the things I listed are the most relevant to us.

 I pasted the contents of my private key file into [Lapo Luchini's ASN.1 decoder](https://lapo.it/asn1js/) and pressed the `decode` button to decode the data.